Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

 For public load balancers, from an external device / admin machine, open powershell and run the following commands to Service Fabric port connectivity.
 If there are connectivity issues, verify the NSG security rules.
 Depending on configuration, there may be multiple NSG's configured for cluster if migration script does not detect an existing NSG.

+> ### :exclamation:NOTE: The newly created NSG will not have rules for RDP port access.
+For RDP access after migration to standard load balancer, add a new rule for RDP in new NSG.

 ```powershell
 $managementEndpoint = 'sfcluster.eastus.cloudapp.azure.com'
 $networkPorts = @(